Air Infiltration and Ventilation Centre: History

-In parallel, the scientific and professional community in this area has grown significantly, as well as the amount of research and development.
-Therefore, since 2011, to encourage exchanges and collaboration between the various stakeholders in the field, AIVC has shifted its focus to networking activities including the use of advanced and innovative dissemination strategies.
-The centre is operated by the International Network for Information on Ventilation and Energy Performance, which is a registered European Economic Interest Grouping whose members include building research centres in Europe.
+Concurrent with the expansion of the scientific and professional community and a corresponding increase in research and development, the Air Infiltration and Ventilation Centre (AIVC) recalibrated its operational focus in 2011.
+To foster collaboration among stakeholders, the organization transitioned toward a strategy centered on networking and the implementation of innovative dissemination practices.
+The AIVC is administered by the International Network for Information on Ventilation and Energy Performance (INIVE), a registered European Economic Interest Grouping (EEIG) composed of various European building research institutions.

 Today, AIVC serves as a source of information for scientists and professionals interested in building ventilation and infiltration issues.
 The Centre holds annual conferences and workshops, publishes papers and reports, and maintains a large database of publications.

 The AIVC also collaborates with the TightVent Europe and venticool platforms; both platforms are market oriented, created in 2011 and 2012 and focusing on building and ductwork airtightness and ventilative cooling strategies in buildings, respectively.
 In addition, the AIVC has collaborative activities with organizations such as the International Society of Indoor Air Quality and Climate, the Federation of European Heating, Ventilation and Air-conditioning Associations, the International Building Performance Simulation Association, the American Society of Heating, Refrigerating and Air Conditioning Engineers as well as the Indoor Environmental Quality Global Alliance.